 Speakers: Laura McKay (Virginia Department of Environmental Quality), Pete Stauffer (Surfrider Foundation), Jennifer McCann (Rhode Island Sea Grant), and Katie Wrubel (Makah Tribal Council).

 Description: How do some of the major ocean conservation funders view the prospects for making progress during the Trump years and what kind of projects will they be looking to fund?

 Speakers: Sean Cosgrove (Moore Foundation), Monica Medina (Walton Family Foundation), Angel Braestrup (Munson Foundation), and Chuck Fox (Oceans5)

 Moderator: Mark Spaulding (The Ocean Foundation)

-Conserving and Restoring Healthy Oceans with Marine Protected Areas in the U.S. and Beyond (Location TBD)
+Conserving and Restoring Healthy Oceans with Marine Protected Areas in the U.S. and Beyond (Room 307)

 Description: Over the last two decades, scientific understanding of how marine protected areas (MPAs) work to conserve and restore marine biodiversity has advanced more rapidly than the pace of MPA creation.
 We examine U.S. and international efforts to increase the rate of MPA formation to match what the oceans need in the face of growing attacks on MPAs and marine sanctuaries.